flemx/mcpo-heroku/README.md

 # ⚡️ mcpo

+> **Note:** This is a clone of the original repository at [https://github.com/open-webui/mcpo.git](https://github.com/open-webui/mcpo.git) with added support for Heroku deployment and dynamic env variables

 Expose any MCP tool as an OpenAPI-compatible HTTP server—instantly.

 mcpo is a dead-simple proxy that takes an MCP server command and makes it accessible via standard RESTful OpenAPI, so your tools "just work" with LLM agents and apps expecting OpenAPI servers.